alasca-association/tarook/docs/user/reference/options/yk8s.ipsec.rst

 **Type:**::

-  null or (list of non-empty string)
+  null or (list of (IPv4 address in four-octets decimal notation or IPv6 address in colon-hexadecimal notation))

 **Default:**::